paircolumbus/javascripting101/README.md

 #Javascripting
 __Skill Level:__ Beginner
 __Time Limit:__ 30 minutes

 This drill was created by the awesome folks at NodeSchool.
+It's ideal for those who have little to no experience with Javascript.
+Enjoy!

 ##Instructions
 - Install [Nodejs](https://nodejs.org/download/) if you don't have it.